hbowie/notenik/docs/index.md

 You can easily publish a single web page containing your favorite links arranged in a series of columns and rows.
 Use the Favorites tab on the Notenik preferences to specify the number of columns to appear, and the maximum number of rows to include in a single column.

+<h2 id="reports">Reports</h2>

+The Reports menu allows you to select from a list of reports, and then generate the report of your choice.
+Reports are generally HTML web pages generated from PSTextMerge scripts.

+Any number of report scripts and templates may be placed within a folder named 'reports' that appears inside each folder of notes.

+If a 'reports' folder has not yet been created and populated for a particular Collection, then a set of standard reports will be loaded from the application's resources folder.

+Reports are generally a simpler and more straightforward approach to the Publish function described above.

 <h2 id="purge-closed-notes">Purge Closed Notes</h2>